-What is The Lymphatic System?The lymphatic system is the secondary system of circulation in the body with a very complex set of tasks.
-The major tasks are cleaning and nourishing the cells.
-Sounds simple enough, but without it, we wouldn’t survive long.
-The lymphatic system is a sort of go-between from the blood circulation to the individual cells.
-Lymph is a clear fluid containing nutrients and oxygen similar to blood but without the red and white corpuscles.
+The lymphatic system is the secondary system of circulation in the body with a complex set of tasks.
+Its major tasks include cleaning and nourishing the cells.
+Without it, we would not survive long.
+The lymphatic system is the bridge from the blood circulation to the individual cells.
+The lymph is the clear fluid that contains the nutrients and oxygen similar to the blood.
 It comes from the general circulation and is deposited around the cells to keep them nourished.
-The cells are able to discard waste and toxic materials into this fluid.
-The lymphatic vessels pick up this waste and any excess fluid from around cells and transport it, via the lymph nodes which filter it, back into the general circulation.
-It’s a one-way shuttle, so lymph should only ever flow in one direction – away from the cells and towards the heart.
+The cells are able to flush out waste and other toxic materials into this fluid.
+The lymphatic vessel collects the waste and other excess fluid from around cells and transport it back to general circulation.
+During transport, the lymph nodes filter this waste.
+It’s a one-way trip as there is only one direction should the lymph ever flow – towards the heart and away from the cells.

 - Pollutants – environmental and dietary